 As you may know, vitamins are typically associated with having a dedicated purpose.
-Vitamin A nurtures our vision, and vitamin C improves our immune system.
-However, the way our body benefits from different vitamins is more much sophisticated.
+For example, vitamin A nurtures our vision, and vitamin C improves our immune system.
+However, the way our body benefits from different vitamins is much more sophisticated.
 When we look at how vitamins boost all kinds of bodily functions and mechanisms, vitamin B12 can be seen as a real powerhouse.
-It helps in the creation of DNA, blood, and nerve cells and is vital for a healthy brain and a robust immune system.
+It helps in the creation of DNA (1), blood, and nerve cells and is vital for a healthy brain and a robust immune system.

-Consequently, a vitamin B12 deficiency carries all types of symptoms, and it can be a theoretically life-threatening condition.
+Consequently, a vitamin B12 deficiency carries all types of symptoms such as megaloblastic anemia, fatigue, weakness, constipation, loss of appetite, weight loss, depression, dementia, and soreness of the mouth or tongue.
 However, such a deficiency develops very slowly (typically over several years), as the liver can store up to five years worth of B12, and we only excrete around 0.1% of that amount each day.

 How modern hygiene standards eradicated our natural B12 intake

-B12 deficiency is much less an issue related to one’s veganism and rather an issue that can be attributed to our modern lifestyle.
+B12 deficiency is much less an issue related to one's veganism and, rather, an issue attributed to our modern lifestyle.
 Gorillas, our closest relatives, get their B12 fix by involuntarily eating soil contaminated with fecal matter when munching on plants.
-However, contemporary vegan mainly eats commercially farmed crops, that are power-washed and grown in cobalt-deficient soil.
+However, contemporary vegan mainly eats commercially farmed crops that are power-washed and grown in cobalt-deficient soil.
 (Cobalt is a prerequisite for bacteria to be able to produce b12).

-The natural approach is not always the best
+The natural approach is not always the best, but possible!

 Fundamentally speaking, it seems that the natural way for us to get B12 is by consuming unwashed vegetables and unfiltered water.
 However, these unsanitized resources may also be covered in harmful pesticides and bacteria, such as salmonella and E.coli.
-So while natural is usually better, in this case, it is not.
-Supplementing B12 is relatively cheap, safer, easier, and more convenient than eating dirt.
+So while natural is usually better, in this case, it is not always the case.

 B12 is also known as cobalamin.
 There are different types of cobalamin, with the most prominent ones being cyanocobalamin and methylcobalamin.
 One contains a methyl molecule, the other a cyanide molecule.
 Cyanocobalamin is the most common type of B12.
 If you check the ingredients of your B12 supplement, you will read cyanocobalamin 99.9% of the time.
 It is a cost-effective synthetic version of B12 that cannot be derived naturally.
 Methylcobalamin is found in nature, and some argue that it may have a better absorption rate.